gh-xd/digital-twin-battery/README.md

 ## A small practice of establishing Digital Twin

-The case and concept are introduced in the reference [How to Build a Digital Twin in Python](https://towardsdatascience.com/how-to-build-a-digital-twin-b31058fd5d3e). where I directly take the dataset, equations and codes of plot part in use, but I reconstruct the codes of neural networkr part with `pytorch` (in the reference, `keras` is used).
+The case and concept are introduced in the reference [How to Build a Digital Twin in Python](https://towardsdatascience.com/how-to-build-a-digital-twin-b31058fd5d3e). where I directly take the dataset, equations and codes of plot part in use, but I reconstruct the codes of neural network part with `pytorch` (in the reference, `keras` is used).

 ## Concept and approach